-- Security personnel will make preliminary checks and issue you a token number.
+- Security personnel will make preliminary checks and issue you a token number for the OCI queue.

-- Wait for your number – you might have to wait (hopefully not too long!) if the centre is running behind schedule on the day.
+- Wait for your number – you might have to wait (hopefully not too long!) if the centre is running behind schedule on the day for OCI appointments.

-- Once called, submit your application and supporting docs at the counter and pay the OCI application fee.
+- Once called, submit your application and supporting docs at the counter and pay the OCI application fees.

 A few pointers:

-When you check-in, the security guy will ask you to fill a separate “undertaking” form to enter your name, passport number and sign it.
+When you check-in, someone at the reception will ask you to fill a separate “undertaking” form to enter your name, passport number and sign it.

-OCI Documents required at the VFS centre in-person
+Documents required for OCI at the VFS center